mohatt/gatsby-adapter-firebase/README.md

 The adapter supports **Deferred Static Generation (DSG)** by automatically creating a cached variant of Gatsby SSR Function if needed.
 It behave similarly to Gatsby Cloud but rely on **Firebase Storage**.

 > To enable DSG caching, your Firebase project must have **Cloud Storage** enabled.
-> If Storage is disabled or no default bucket exists, DSG function will gracefully fall back to **standard SSR** behavior.
+> If Storage is disabled or no default bucket exists, DSG function will gracefully fall back to **standard SSR** behavior with no caching.

 ### Key characteristics